 St. Paul, Minnesota

-In late 2020, the University of St. Thomas announced a new department that is sure to help build industry connections and boost graduate employment.
+In late 2020, the University of St. Thomas announced a new department to help build industry connections and boost graduate employment.
 This department is named Alumni Engagement, Corporate Engagement, and Career Development.
 However, some areas of the college had already been championing strong industry connections.
 For example, the Opus College of Business runs a range of industry connection programs and has formed strong partnerships with U.S. Bank, UnitedHealth Group, and API, to name just three.
-Universities.com considers the University of St. Thomas to be the fifth-best college for manufacturing engineering degrees.
+Universities.com considers the University of St. Thomas the fifth-best college for manufacturing engineering degrees.